 19 In addition, vehicles registered outside the UK may also travel under ADR while carrying dangerous goods on journeys confined to the UK, i.e. on non-international journeys.
 This procedure allows for "cabotage", whereby 'foreign' vehicles may carry dangerous goods on domestic journeys without having to conform to domestic legislation.
 For example, a Dutch vehicle travelling under ADR on an international journey involving the consignment of dangerous goods from Rotterdam for delivery in Glasgow may pick up another load of dangerous goods in Glasgow for delivery in Hull.
 Although the Glasgow-Hull journey is not international the vehicle may still travel under ADR.
 Since GB domestic regulations now largely refer to ADR this distinction is of less importance than formerly.

 20 The IMDG code contains internationally agreed guidance on the safe transport of dangerous goods by sea, and most commonly relates to the carriage of dangerous goods in freight containers and tank containers.
 Primarily it is used by shipping operators but it is also relevant to those transporting dangerous goods on journeys involving a sea crossing.
 In the UK many operators do not undertake complete international journeys but only visit a port to deliver or collect trailers, freight containers or tank containers which have been placarded with IMDG labels for sea journeys.
 Where there is full compliance with the IMDG Code, vehicles are exempted from the placarding requirements of ADR.
 The plain orange plates (front and back) should be displayed on the transport unit.
 If the load is a tank which is displaying the plate with the HIN and UN No., the rear plain orange plate will not be needed.
 However, all other relevant matters including training, information in writing, provision of fire-fighting equipment etc, apply as under the regulations.
 For the exemptions on placarding to apply, the journey must involve dangerous goods being carried to a port for carriage by sea, or from a port having been carried by sea.
-More details may be found in "Common problems".
+More details may be found in "Frequently asked questions".

 21 Individual countries are responsible for implementing the Code under their own legislation and in the UK this is done through The Merchant Shipping (Dangerous Goods and Marine Pollutant) Regulations 1990, which are enforced by the Department of Transport, and through The Dangerous Substances in Harbour Areas Regulations 1987, as enforced by HSE.